phongduong/my-portfolio/data/posts/custom-outline-style-with-css.md

 ![Outline when user clicks the button](/uploads/outline-click.png "Outline when user clicks the button")

 The outline doesn't take up space.
-It won't affect the layout if it shows up.
+It won't affect the layout when it shows up.